spring-media/Carlos/README.md

 If you want to contribute to this repo, please:

 - Create an issue explaining your problem and your solution
+- Clone the repo on your local machine
 - Create a branch with the issue number and a short abstract of the feature name
 - Implement your solution
 - Write tests (untested features won't be merged)